kaiomurz/fb_mirror/README.md

 The idea is not necessarily to scrape large volumes of data but to demonstrate ways to:
 - scrape data on a single entity from disparate data sources and combine them under the reference of that single entity,
 - scrape different types of data eg. tabular, text, images, etc.
+- demonstrate how to extract text from a Wikipedia page and store it in a manner that can make it retrievable using section headings.
 - store data in more than one database type,
 - scrape different kinds of sites, including ones needing browser interaction and JavaScript execution.
 - deploy the scraper in a Docker container on EC2 and have it run at regular intervals.

 #### Intended functionality:
 - Crawl [FBRef](https://fbref.com/) to get a list of players in the top European football leagues and stats on the players. _(structured data)_
-- Based of names of players in the first database, figure out the correct Wikipedia link for each player using results from DuckDuckGo's api and then scrape the images and the article from the page.
-Retrieve the article and its headings structure so it can be stored as a json object _(using APIs, scraping unstructured data and extracting structure, and scraping images)_
+- Based of names of players in the first database, infer the correct Wikipedia link for each player using results from DuckDuckGo's API and then scrape the images and the article from the page.
+Retrieve the article and its headings structure so it can be stored as a json object that can be searched using keys _(using APIs, scraping unstructured data and extracting structure, and scraping images)_
 - Access the most recent news headlines on player as they appear in the autocomplete in the search box of [ESPN](https://www.espn.co.uk/football/). _(interacting with browser elements and executing JavaScript)_.